temcocontrols/T3000-API/README.md

 # T3000 API

-T3000 API, online storage of building dbs and hvac applications This is the API for interacting with the database.
+T3000 API, a storage of building dbs and hvac applications This is the API for interacting with the database.

-For the full deocumentation check [the web documentation](https://temcocontrols-app-lib-docs.netlify.app)
+For the full documentation check [the web documentation](https://temcocontrols-app-lib-docs.netlify.app)

 ## Architecture Overview

-The backend server exposes the GraphQL API.
-The API is written in TypeScript.
-It maintains its state in a PostgreSQL database using Prisma ORM.
+This API will work as a middleware between the client and the controllers in your system so the client will interact with it to send commands to the controllers, The API is written in TypeScript.
+It maintains its state in a PostgreSQL database using Prisma ORM using GraphQL query language.

 ## GraphQL